girichinna27/finkraft-repo/README.md

 	`aws autoscaling update-auto-scaling-group --auto-scaling-group-name <AutoScalingGroupName> --desired-capacity <DesiredCapacity>
 - Verify the Change:`
 - You can confirm that the changes were applied by checking the Auto Scaling group details in the AWS Management Console.

+##Limitations:
+1. In case application deployment failed due to port is already in use - We need to stop the exiting runs:
+	For eg:
+		`$ lsof -t -i:5000   ### Get the list of process-id's` 4742
+		4936

+		### Kill them by running the sudo kill command - for eg:
+			ubuntu@ip-172-31-22-138:~$ `sudo kill -9 4742 4936`

+		Make sure you don't have any process id running on port number 5000 ubuntu@ip-172-31-22-138:~$ `lsof -t -i:5000`

+2. For any reason if my ec2 instance url or public ip changes - we need to get the latest IP address (Please contact me for these kind of issues, I can resolve quickly) - No time to allocate static IP for my instance.
+So whenever the EC2 instance restarts IP address will get change